Who can purchase products at 2020 Solutions?

 Can you ship my purchase to me?

-Current regulations prohibit 2020 Solutions from shipping any cannabis products, regardless of destination.
+Current regulations prohibit 2020 Solutions from shipping or delivering any cannabis products, regardless of destination.
 Bellingham is a beautiful place to visit, and we recommend you add 2020 Solutions to your next travel itinerary.

 How do I get a medical card?